certtools/intelmq/docs/Developers-Guide.md

 ## Installation

-Install intelmq with `pip -e`, which gives you a so called *editable* installation.
+Install intelmq with `pip3 -e`, which gives you a so called *editable* installation.
 No code is copied in the libraries directories, there's just a link to your code.

-    pip install -e .
+    pip3 install -e .

 If you do any changes on setup.py, data files (e.g. example configurations), you need to run the installation again of course.